While I should have been crafting my next blog post, I became obsessed with the historical drama ‘Outlander’ instead.

 Pay off any credit card debt.
 The interest rates on these are absolutely huge (anywhere between 9-20 percent) and will only continue to grow exponentially the longer you are in debt.

-Pay off any student loans.
+If you can, pay off any student loans.
 While it may seem hard given you’re probably new to the workforce and not earning big dollars, as life gets more complicated in your 30s, saving will only get harder.

 Start an emergency fund.
 Ideally, you should save a minimum of three months’ worth of take home pay in case you lose your job or face some kind of injury.